CraryPrimitiveMan/awesome-with-star/awesome/sbilly_awesome-security.md

 - [OWASP Testing Checklist v4](https://www.owasp.org/index.php/Testing_Checklist) -  List of some controls to test during a web vulnerability assessment.
 Markdown version may be found [here](https://github.com/amocrenco/owasp-testing-checklist-v4-markdown/blob/master/README.md).
 - [w3af](http://w3af.org/) - w3af is a Web Application Attack and Audit Framework.
 The project’s goal is to create a framework to help you secure your web applications by finding and exploiting all web application vulnerabilities.
 - [Recon-ng](https://bitbucket.org/LaNMaSteR53/recon-ng) - Recon-ng is a full-featured Web Reconnaissance framework written in Python.
 Recon-ng has a look and feel similar to the Metasploit Framework.
-- [PTF](https://github.com/trustedsec/ptf) - The Penetration Testers Framework (PTF) is a way for modular support for up-to-date tools. :star:1656
+- [PTF](https://github.com/trustedsec/ptf) - The Penetration Testers Framework (PTF) is a way for modular support for up-to-date tools. :star:1666
 - [Infection Monkey](https://github.com/guardicore/monkey) - A semi automatic pen testing tool for mapping/pen-testing networks.
-Simulates a human attacker. :star:1565
+Simulates a human attacker. :star:1618
 - [ACSTIS](https://github.com/tijme/angularjs-csti-scanner) - ACSTIS helps you to scan certain web applications for AngularJS Client-Side Template Injection (sometimes referred to as CSTI, sandbox escape or sandbox bypass).
 It supports scanning a single request but also crawling the entire web application for the AngularJS CSTI vulnerability. :star:100

 ### Runtime Application Self-Protection

 - [Sqreen](https://www.sqreen.io/) - Sqreen is a Runtime Application Self-Protection (RASP) solution for software teams.
 An in-app agent instruments and monitors the app.
 Suspicious user activities are reported and attacks are blocked at runtime without code modification or traffic redirection.
+- [OpenRASP](https://github.com/baidu/openrasp) - An open source RASP solution actively maintained by Baidu Inc. With context-aware detection algorithm the project achieved nearly no false positives.
+And less than 3% performance reduction is observed under heavy server load. :star:463

 ### Development